-You are responsible for knowing and following the university's student honor code, Student Academic Integrity Policies and Procedures, available at http://graduate.missouristate.edu/assets/policy/Op3 01 Academic-Integrity-Policies-and-Procedures-07-28-2014.pdf and available at the Reserve Desk in Meyer Library.
+You are responsible for knowing and following the university's student honor code, Student Academic Integrity Policies and Procedures.
 Any student participating in any form of academic dishonesty will be subject to sanctions as described in this policy.

 Advisors

 Each student is assigned an advisor, who is a member of the occupational therapy faculty.
 Students should initially meet with their advisor no later than the first full month of semesters 1-5 and at the conclusion of semester 5 before leaving for level II fieldwork experiences.
 A midterm consultation with the student is conducted by the advisor as needed at midterm.